Background pattern

 • Alteration of blood tests that determine liver function.

-• Fracture of the hip, wrist, or spine (if Emanera is used at high doses and for a long period)
+• Hip, wrist, or spine fracture (if Emanera is used at high doses and for a long period).

 • Blood disorders such as a decrease in the number of white blood cells or platelets.
-This may cause weakness, bruising, or increase the risk of infections.
+This can cause weakness, bruising, or increase the likelihood of infections.

 • Agitation, confusion, or depression.